 Through our work we hope to promote greater awareness of the costs and benefits of new policies as well as a better understanding of what is practical, and what is possible.
 We cover the broad public policy canvas, but have a particular expertise on: politics and government, economy and local growth, housing and regeneration; sustainable development, public services, tackling poverty and the world of work.

 Our research – both quantitative and qualitative – seeks to raise public awareness, inform and shape the policy debate, and “influence the influencers”.
 We believe that informed and intelligent debate which takes in a cross-section of views and opinions – from the social impacts to the financial costs and political consequences and from the local community to MPs and councillors – makes for better decision making and a better society.

 We understand the political system and the policy making process and work closely with leading politicians, political commentators, civil servants and advisers.
 The Institute is well known in parliament and has good links with the devolved governments, metro-mayors and local authorities.

 The Institute is well regarded for drawing on these diverse networks to bring practitioners, policy makers and politicians together to debate issues of mutual concern in a constructive and useful way.
 Our roundtable discussions, parliamentary seminars, and fringe events at the party conferences are especially acclaimed.

 The Institute is proud of its contribution to the discussion and development of public policy.
 All our work is open to scrutiny and each project we undertake is independently funded.
 We are a highly trusted organisation and do not depend on personal donations or gifts; instead we receive sponsorship from a wide range of organisations on a project by project basis.

 The chair of the Institute is Lord Larry Whitty.
-Baroness Ruth Lister, Lord Murray Elder and Lord John Monks also sit on the board.
+Baroness Ruth Lister, Lord Murray Elder and Lord John Monks also sit on the advisory board.